-Have you decided to take up gardening in 2017?
+Have you decided to take up gardening in the new year?

 Perhaps you’ve made a resolution to begin a new hobby?
 Gardening is an extremely rewarding one, and if you’ve got a garden, yard or even balcony, you’ll be amazed what you can accomplish with some simple planting and care.
 It can seem a little daunting at first, but it really is great fun, so I’ve put together a few simple tips for beginner gardeners to help you on your way.

 Whether you’re planting a container garden or growing straight from the ground, try not to be too ambitious to begin with.
 You want to start small so you can get to know your garden, your soil, and also how much time you’re willing to invest in gardening.